intel/dffml/docs/installation.rst

     $ python3.7 -m pip install -U dffml[models]

-There's an online IDE based on VS Code called GitPod that seems pretty nifty you can also use to get started working with DFFML right away.
+There's an online IDE based on Theia (similar to VS Code) called GitPod that gives you a setup development environment to get started working with/on DFFML right away.
+However, it comes with the master branch installed, you'll need to run the above commands to get the lastest released version.

 .. image:: https://gitpod.io/button/open-in-gitpod.svg
    :target: https://gitpod.io/#https://github.com/intel/dffml